-Source of Documentation: Chair of the Fine Arts and Communication Department, Chair of the Health, Physical Education, and Recreation Department, Chair of Science, Mathematics, and

-Business, Director of Counseling, Advisement, and Placement Center, Vice President for Forrest County Operations and Director of Institutional Research
+Source of Documentation: Chair of the Fine Arts and Communication Department, Chair of the Health, Physical Education, and Recreation Department, Chair of Science, Mathematics, and Business, Director of Counseling, Advisement, and Placement Center, Vice President for Forrest County Operations and Director of Institutional Research

-Use of Assessment Results: The summer camp offerings as well as the Lunch and Learn sessions have been very popular.
+Use of Assessment Results: Historically, summer camp offerings as well as the Lunch and Learn sessions have been very popular.
 Each year improvements are made to existing functions.
-More opportunities are planned for next year.
+Reimplementation is planned for next year.